alx-sch/42_get_next_line/README.md

 }
 ```

 ## Avoiding Memory Leaks
 get_next_line() allocates memory for the line it returns, which should be freed by the user before the program ends.
 Additionally, read data between calls to get_next_line() is stored in the static variable 'stash'.
 To prevent memory leaks when the user is done reading lines, it is necessary to free the allocated memory for this variable.
-This can be achieved by calling `get_next_line(-1)` using the following code in get_next_line():
+This can be achieved by calling `get_next_line(-1)` using the following code within the function's invalid input check:

 ```C
 //get_next_line.c